massgov/MDO-Standards/README.md

 * Function Definitions and Calls

 R is a functional language and as such authors of R code should strive to adhere to the priciples of functional programming.
-To read more on how FP and R interplay, refer to Hadley Wickam\'s [Advanced R](http://adv-r.had.co.nz/Functional-programming.html)
+To read more on how FP and R interplay, refer to Hadley Wickam's [Advanced R](http://adv-r.had.co.nz/Functional-programming.html).

+The idea behind writing functions is to make your code cleaner, more readable, and less prone to error.
+Keeping with this mentality functions should be as general as possible, independent of the machine or system architecture, and narrowly defined with a single or closely related set of tasks as the target.
+Functions that "do everything" or functions that enclose many layers of other user-defined functions should only be employed if absolutely necessary for the code to work.
+Anonymous functions and closures can be defined outside of a *_functions.R file if doing so adds to the readability of the code.

 Function definitions should first list arguments without default values, followed by those with default values.